 In September, 2011, Andrew started his Complete Master program, where he learned about music production, fell in love with electronic music and gained his first industry experience as a Pyramind intern.

 Fast forward to the present day, Andrew now wears a variety hats serving as Pyramind’s Content Manager and is one of our resident experts on Maschine from Native Instruments.
 Andrew is responsible for overseeing the YouTube video pipeline, social media efforts, shooting video, newsletter creation and running the Pyramind video set.

 Bay Area native Caiti VerBrugge is a producer, teacher, and video marketing associate here at Pyramind.
-Her musical journey began at 9 years old, when she started playing the alto saxophone in her elementary school band.
-She continued with the saxophone for 5 years before moving on to the electric guitar.
-She self-taught herself just about every blink-182 song, before discovering GarageBand late in high school.
+She discovered GarageBand late in high school.
 The concept of making music solely with a computer was liberating, and Caiti continued with GarageBand until she found Propellerhead’s Reason.
 Once she started using Reason, there was no turning back.